Updated June 22, 2016

 - Hang out your clothes on sunny mornings.
 The combo of sun and gentle breezes combine to stop mildew in its tracks before it becomes a problem.
 Otherwise, you have no other choice but to launder them.

 - Keep a supply of white vinegar on hand in a spray bottle.
 If you see the beginnings of mold on leather chairs, belts, and other surfaces, spray them with straight white vinegar and wipe them down with a soft cloth or paper towels.
 Once you’ve removed all the mold, treat leather surfaces with a leather conditioner.
+We do this at least once a year with our Costa Rica rocking chairs.

 - To minimize waste, buy items like flour, salt, sugar, spices, etc. in small packages and, as much as possible, store them in your refrigerator.
 Don’t store items in cardboard boxes (pasta, oatmeal, etc.) in your cupboards for long periods, even if they are in plastic zipper bags.
 It’s amazing how easily moisture can get into sealed plastic containers.